California PE Exam

 California Special Exams

 California Civil Seismic Principles Exam: This exam has the lowest passing rate.
 Engineers not working in a structural capacity really need to study to pass this one.
 Be sure to read chapters 12 & 13 of the ASCE7.
 I highly recommend you purchase a book of solved problems.
-Check out the bookstore at ppi2pass.
-At checkout, use promo code PASS1114 to receive an additional 5% off.
 Be sure not to overlook this exam.
 It is 55 questions (increased from 50 since the October, 2012 examination.)
 You'll have 2 hours 30 minutes.
 This is 2.73 minutes per question.

 Seismic Principles Exam Topic Breakdown: